rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Second, a reduction of use of cash which threatens to leave the unbanked and vulnerable of Europe as well as those with a distrust in authority on the outside of the economy and therefore society.
-This opens the requirement of a currency with cash-like guarantees and features like offline, private and permissionless transfer.
+This opens the requirement of a currency with cash-like guarantees and features like off-line, private and permissionless transfer.

 Third, a foreign or unregulated currency might become available that provides